hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Create a Float parameter, for use without a backing animator.

 - `AacFlIntParameter IntParameter(string parameterName)` 💡<br/>
-Create a Int parameter, for use without a backing animator.
+Create an Int parameter, for use without a backing animator.

 - `AacFlBoolParameter BoolParameter(string parameterName)` 💡<br/>
 Create a Bool parameter, for use without a backing animator.